tymyrddin/cheatsheets/source/docs/payloads/av.md

 ## Behavioural blocking

 This is a signatureless approach to detection that helps the program build a full context around every process execution path in real time, and identify the stealthier, more advanced malware threats.
 Suspicious behavior includes unpacking of malicious code, modifying the host files, or observing keystrokes.
-Noticing actions like these allows an Anti-Virus program to detect previously unseen malware on a system.
+Noticing actions like these allows an antivirus application to detect previously unseen malware on a system.

 ## Sandbox detection